• jungle trees

 Difference Maker Mentors

-We've had the pleasure of integrating seven fantastic UConn undergraduate students as leaders in our NRCA program as Difference Maker Mentors (DMM).
+We've had the pleasure of integrating multiple cohorts of UConn undergraduate students that served as Difference Maker Mentor (DMM) leaders in our NRCA programs.
 Each DMM mentored high school students as they carried out community-based environmental action projects.
 In addition, DMMs also lead a variety of other side projects and programs, including co-facilitating Urban Forestry Workshops in collaboration with Keney Park Sustainability Project and creating resources and materials such as this Camera Trap Reference Guide.

 students stand in front of large ant sculpture